lfenzo/Impostor.jl/docs/src/index.md

 ### Impostor Templates

-Besides providing several *generator-functions* which may be used as standalone data series generators, Impostor also exports the `ImpostorTemplate` which is a utility struct to encapsulate formats and generate a fully fledgned table.
+Besides providing several *generator functions* which may be used as standalone data series generators, Impostor also exports the [`ImpostorTemplate`](@ref) which is a utility struct to encapsulate formats and generate a fully fledgned table.

 ```@repl